DylanMeeus/blog/content/posts/audio-from-scratch-pt7.md

 	wave, _ := wav.ReadWaveFile(infile)

 	if wave.NumChannels != 1 {
-		//panic("Only mono soundfiles are supported for now") }
+		panic("Only mono soundfiles are supported for now") }

         frameDuration := 15.0 // 15 ms